vinaymohan768/rag-backend-service/README.md

 Production-grade RAG backend service with hybrid vector + BM25 search, multi-stage LLM reranking, and collection-based document namespacing.
 Built with FastAPI, pgvector, and OpenAI.

-**What makes this different from basic RAG:** hybrid search catches exact keyword matches that pure vector search misses, and LLM reranking re-scores top candidates for relevance before returning results — standard approach for reducing hallucinated outputs in enterprise knowledge retrieval.
+**What makes this different from basic RAG:** hybrid search catches exact keyword matches that pure vector search misses, and LLM reranking re-scores top candidates for relevance before returning results .
+This is the standard approach for reducing hallucinated outputs in enterprise knowledge retrieval.

 ---